Chicago, Rock Island and Pacific Railroad

 The original Chicago, Rock Island and Pacific Railroad (CRI&P RW, sometimes called Chicago, Rock Island and Pacific Railway) was an American Class I railroad.
 It was also known as the Rock Island Line, or, in its final years, The Rock.

 At the end of 1970, it operated 7,183 miles of road on 10,669 miles of track; that year it reported 20,557 million ton-miles of revenue freight and 118 million passenger miles.
 (Those totals may or may not include the former Burlington-Rock Island Railroad.)

-The song "Rock Island Line", a spiritual from the late 1920s first recorded in 1934, was inspired by the railway.
+"Rock Island Line", a folk song from the late 1920s, first recorded in 1934, was inspired by the railway.